 #2.
 Batten Down Your Pipes

-To prevent frozen and burst pipes, it’s crucial to winterize your exterior plumbing systems.
-Remove and drain hoses, cut off water supply to exterior faucets, and shut down your sprinkler system by turning off the main valve and automatic controller.
+To prevent frozen and burst pipes, it’s crucial to winterize your exterior plumbing.
+Remove and drain hoses, cut off water supply to exterior faucets, and shut down your sprinkler system by turning off the main valve.
 If you do discover a frozen pipe this winter, make sure you act quickly to thaw the frozen section of pipe before it bursts and makes the problem worse.

 #3.
 Climb On Top of Roof Repair

 Your roof is your first line of defense against heavy snowfall and leaks from snowmelt during the winter, so make sure you inspect your roof for any signs of damage or decay.
 Be safe!
 If you have a steep roof or multi-story house, use binoculars rather than climbing up yourself.

 Shingles that are buckling, cracked, or missing should be replaced immediately.
 Call a professional for an inspection if you find any moss or lichen growing on the roof.
 It may conceal decaying patches of roofing.